chemafernandez/arbor-education-technical-task/README.md

 The templates (Views) to render these reports are under folder `./resources/views/`.

 ## Run the application in `Local`
-Requirements and steps to install and run the application in a `Local` server.
+Requirements and steps to set up and run the application in a `Local` server.

 ### Requirements
 Ensure you have installed in your local machine, the software required: